aodn/data-services/AODN/AODN-WAVE-NRT/ARDC_API_NRT/README.md

 This file contains all the different ```source_id``` to query from the SOFAR API.
 In this example:
 * SPOT-0278
 * SPOT-0297
+*
+**Note that to the processing of source_ids is conditional.
+Only source_id having the attribute "deployment_date_start" will be processed to avoid processing data from non-deployed units**

 For every set of source_id, all following values above will be set in the final NetCDF file.
 More information on the templating can be found at [aodntools ncwriter](https://github.com/aodn/python-aodntools/tree/master/aodntools/ncwriter)